 Overview.
-The largest component of the RWSP is the Brightwater treatment and collection system, which began full operation in October 2012.
-The Brightwater treatment plant is located in unincorporated Snohomish County east of State Highway SR-9, just north of the City of Woodinville.
+The largest component of the RWSP is the Brightwater treatment and collection system, which is located in unincorporated Snohomish County east of State Highway SR-9, just north of the City of Woodinville.
 The treatment plant is able to treat an average of 36 mgd of wastewater, with a peak flow capacity of 100 mgd.